 A minor in theatre arts may be constructed in consultation with a departmental faculty member.
-All minors are required to take a minimum of 20 credit hours in the department.
+All minors are required to take a minimum of 20 credit hours in the department plus participation in at least two semesters of Theatre Hour.
 THT234 Introduction to Theatre and THT150 Technical Theatre Production I are required of all theatre minors.
 The remaining credits will be taken in the concentration area or as a faculty-approved combination.